plomino/Plomino/doc/src/PlominoDoc/features.rst

 the book is damaged, it cannot be borrowed, so we hide the action to check the book availability).

+** New in Plomino 1.5 **

+Hide-when formulas can be inserted directly in the form layout using TinyMCE.

 Sub-forms
 ---------